dferrero/matcher/README.md

 ```
 -h, --help      Displays help message and exit
 -v              Verbose output
 -l, --log       Set log file to be checked against regexs
 -r              Set regex file where are stored all regex to test

 -d, detailed    Print one example of every regex with a match in JSON
 -t              Test regex syntax.
 If anyone is incorrect, the script dies
--F		[WIP] Test log against all regex, even if a match is found
+-F              Test log against all regex, even if a match is found
 -u [number]     Print first N unmatched lines.
 If no number is specified, it will print all
 -A              Print all regex in Arcsight format
--s		[WIP] Sort all regex
+-s              Sort all regex.
+All comments and empty will be removed
--o <filename>   [WIP] Classify all matched lines in files
+-o <filename>   Get output redirected to a file instead of screen
 ```

 If the script is used without log or regex file, it will try to use the custom option.
 If no custom file has been set, it will try to use the default ones `log.txt` and `regex.txt`.
 If no one exist, the script will finish.